Scale to Zero

 With scale-to-zero:

-- Idle projects cost nothing beyond disk storage
+- Idle projects cost nothing beyond volume storage (suspended) or R2 storage (dormant)

 - Active projects get dedicated server instances